tamberg/fhnw-idb/introduction/Python/README.md

 The [python documentation](https://www.raspberrypi.org/documentation/usage/python/) includes chapters on [installing libraries](https://www.raspberrypi.com/documentation/computers/os.html#installing-python-libraries) and using [GPIO in Python](https://www.raspberrypi.org/documentation/usage/gpio/python/README.md).

 ## Install Grove
-To access the GPIOs on the Pi and work with Grove sensors and actuators we use the Grove Python package, [grove.py](https://github.com/Seeed-Studio/grove.py).
+To access the GPIOs on the Pi and work with Grove sensors and actuators we use the [Grove Python package](https://github.com/Seeed-Studio/grove.py).

 Install the Grove Python package with: